-Additionally, eligible pupils were able to attend school trips to Stonehenge, the local museum and more throughout the year by using the fund to support their attendance.
-For older children in year 6, this included the opportunity to go to PGL Beam House for a week long residential.
+Additionally, eligible pupils were able to attend school trips to Stonehenge, The Roman Ruins in Caerleon, Wales, the local museum and more throughout the year by using the fund to support their attendance.
+For older children in year 6, this included the opportunity to go to PGL Beam House or Grenville House for a week long residential.
 Without the support of the pupil premium grant, they would not be able to attend due to the cost.